The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

 They have an attraction to specific plants that contain high levels of nectar.
 The leafcutter bee will cut sections from these plants and then bring them back to the hive so that larvae can eat the leaves as food.

 Miner Bees are a type of bee also known as Leaf-Cutting Bees.
-These bees use their mandibles to cut pieces of leaves and then take those leaves back to their nest.
+These bees use their mandibles to cut pieces of leaves and then return them to their nest.

 When cutting the leaf, they create a curved portion with a straight edge on the opposite side.